appurist/say2file/README.md

 > `say2file Hello there, this is some text.`

-This produces an `audio.wav` output file, using the `en-US_MichaelV3Voice` (Michael) default voice that says the text provided.
+This produces an `audio.mp3` output file, using the `en-US_MichaelV3Voice` (Michael) default voice that says the text provided.

+Quotes around the remaining commandline options are not required, but are recommended if you have spaces in your text.

-> `say2file -t mp3 Hello there, this is some text.`
+> `say2file -p ibm -t wav "Hello there, this is some text."`

-This produces an `audio.mp3` output file, using the `en-US_MichaelV3Voice` (Michael) default voice that says the text provided on the rest of the line.
+This produces an `audio.wav` output file, using IBM Watson with the `en-US_MichaelV3Voice` (Michael) default voice that says the text provided on the rest of the line.

-> `say2file -p eleven Hello there, this is some text.`
+> `say2file -p 11 "Hello there, this is some text."`

 This produces an `audio.mp3` output file, using the `say2file` default ElevenLabs voice.
+Since this is the default provider, the `-p` option is not actually required.

 > `say2file -f sample.txt -s`